yaourtpourtoi/CombineHarvester/HTTSMCPDecays18/Protocol_Decays.md

     To run on lx batch use:
     `--job-mode lxbatch --sub-opts '-q 1nh --split-points 1'

+    Useful option to save all nuisance parameter values when performing MultiDimFit (and doesn't seem to cost extra runtime):
+    --saveSpecifiedNuis all

 # Plot scan

 1D scans can be plotted using scripts/plot1DScan.py script.